 In addition to the regular collection, A.J.
 Blosenski will pick up one bulk item on the last Tuesday of each month.
 No more than one large item per household per month will be collected.
+Mattresses and box springs must be wrapped in plastic in order to be picked up for bulk.
 A.J.
 Blosenski will not collect demolition and building construction waste.
 Individual homeowners are responsible for disposal of construction waste.
 Do not set this waste out on bulk trash pickup day.
 Also not accepted as bulk items are: TV's, Freon items, car parts and hazardous material.